Children's

 teacher about an incident.

-3. An understanding of anger:
+3. An understanding of anger

-The third component of the anger experience is understanding — interpreting
+The third component of the anger experience is understanding “interpreting and evaluating “the emotion.
+Because the ability to

-& Shipman, 1996), and because children's ability to reflect on their
+emotion (Zeman & Shipman, 1996), and because children's ability to

 UNDERSTANDING AND MANAGING ANGER